All Episodes

 Well, what a great, great question.

-Um it is.
+No, it is.

-And of course there are alternatives to that.
+And of course, there are alternatives to that.

-Still is the United States of America, and we're gonna have a different administration at some point uh down the road.
+And we're going to have a different administration at some point down the road.

-Now back to Brandon in Birmingham.
+Now, back to Brandon in Birmingham.

-Brandon, let me tell you what I've noticed when I look at polling data, particularly of millennials, people your age.
+Brandon, let me tell you what I've noticed when I look at polling data, particularly millennials, people your age.

-And it frankly it distresses me.
+And it frankly distresses me.

-They recognize that that things are not right.
+They recognize that things are not right.

-They recognize things are not good.
+Recognize things are not good.

 They recognize that this isn't the America that they thought they were going to grow up into.

-When I when I read the polling data, the millennials say that they have simply lost faith in the country.
+The problem is why, when I read the polling data, the millennials say that they have simply lost faith in the country.

-And when pressed further, they actually, in majority numbers, say that they believe the country's best days are behind us, that we've finally caught up to that moment in time, it just happens to be when they are alive, that the country's economy can no longer provide uh better for the next generation than the previous one.
+And when pressed further, they actually, in majority numbers, say that they believe the country's best days are behind us, that we've finally caught up to that moment in time.

-And they just conclude that that's what's happening, and it's frustrating because while they're right about some of their assessments, they are entirely wrong about why.
+And it's frustrating because while they're right about some of their assessments, they are entirely wrong about why.

 It's a total mistake and a big error to lose faith in the country.

-The country as it exists right now is a product and a result of policies that have been implemented in Washington and in some states that have had a deleterious effect on individual liberty and economies and any number of things that would constitute making a better life.
+The country, as it exists right now, is a product and a result of policies that have been implemented in Washington and in some states that have had a deleterious effect on individual liberty and economies and any number of things that would constitute making a better life.

 The government's grown bigger.